 No matter what your family's preferred tooth fairy looks like, tooth fairies all leave behind a gift when they collect a tooth, and so all parents are faced with the problem of determining how much money to put under the pillow when the tiny tooth collector pays a visit.

 Children generally begin to lose their baby teeth between the ages of 5 and 7.
 By the time a child's full set of 32 adult teeth come in, he will have lost 20 baby teeth.
 When a child loses his first tooth, parents may wish to set expectations regarding tooth fairy visits.
+Delta Dental conducts an annual tooth fairy poll, which tracks a sampling of tooth fairy payments.
+Over the last 10 years, the amount has vacillated between $1.50 and $2.50.
+The poll further indicates that the value of a tooth actually moves up and down in close relation to the U.S. economy.

 Start a Tooth Fairy Tradition to Encourage Good Dental Habits